ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

         - Subscription Limits
             - Max ExpressRoute circuits per subscription: 10
     - can't merge two subscriptions in Azure. ach subscription is a separate entity that cannot be merged.
     - can transfer ownership of a subscription to another account
+    - can have more than one license. (because a license can be assigned to each user account individualy)

 - Resource groups: Resources are combined into resource groups, which act as a logical container into which Azure resources like web apps, databases, and storage accounts are deployed and managed.
 - Resources: Resources are instances of services that you create, like virtual machines, storage, or SQL databases.